-

 1988

-awarded CSc./PhD. degree from the Institute of Musicology SAS, candidate dissertation titled Some Possibilities of Using Computing Technology in the Analysis of Melody and Harmony
+awarded the CSc./PhD. at the Institute of Musicology SAS; candidate dissertation titled Niektoré možnosti využitia výpočtovej techniky v analýze melódie a harmónie (Some Possibilities for the Use of Computational Techniques in the Analysis of Melody and Harmony)

 -